-However, they are hard to beat in the flaky department and pulling the layers apart can be fun.
+However, they are hard to beat in the flaky department, and pulling the layers apart can be fun.
 Another plus?
 They are good, especially when I am lazy.

-Which brings me to the point of why I am telling you all of this.
+This brings me to the point of why I am telling you all of this.
 For many years, I baked biscuits the Pioneer way.
 Then I began experimenting from scratch with different recipes and different types of flour – white and wheat.

 Then one day I was blessed by my cousin, Mary Ann who sent me a treasure from my past, an electronic version of the NOPSI cookbook.

 It includes many old New Orleans recipes and I just love it!

 Lo and behold, I found a recipe for homemade biscuit mix.
 It is simple to make, stores well, and makes enough for 4 batches of biscuits.